sebschlicht/season-rip-meta/README.md

 1. create a CSV file with relevant episode titles, see [titles.csv](examples/titles.csv) for an example
 1. run the script

-The script will create new video files, with episode titles in their name, which are optimized for SAMSUNG SmartTVs.
+The script will create new video files which are optimized for SAMSUNG SmartTVs.
+While these files will be named after the episode title valid NTFS filenames will be produced.

 ## SAMSUNG SmartTV Optimization